 I glanced through the financial numbers of Bliss GVS Pharma Ltd. The numbers though looking attractive at the first look, are hiding some concerning developments regarding the business operations of the company.

 However, Bliss GVS Pharma Ltd is not able to collect its profits in cash.
-Over last 10 years, it has reported profits of INR 322 cr. but has received only INR 130 cr. as cash flow from operations.
+Over the last 10 years, it has reported profits of INR 322 cr. but has received only INR 130 cr. as cash flow from operations.
 It is a serious issue, as the benefits of sales growth are not flowing to the company and its shareholders.
-The money is being stuck in receivables, as company is not able to collect money from its buyers.
-It might indicate weak business position of the company or aggressive sales bookings, which the customers might be disputing, or other such issues.
+The money is being stuck in receivables, as the company is not able to collect money from its buyers.
+It might indicate a weak business position of the company or aggressive sales bookings, which the customers might be disputing, or other such issues.

 Hope it helps to resolve your query.